BeckyLawson/niceGroupPlot/README.md

 inputs for all the things I usually want to change or add to a plot when running clinical studies with two groups.
 Feel free to use, take, edit and make your own!

+I advise checking out plotting_examples.m first for a tutorial on how the function works.